b-nico/Python/README.md

 # Python
-Various codes used for training
+Simple code used for learning Python